DSXiangLi/DecryptPrompt/README.md

 ### LLM Ability Analysis & Probing
+- LARGER LANGUAGE MODELS DO IN-CONTEXT LEARNING DIFFERENTLY
+- Evidence of Meaning in Language Models Trained on Programs
 - Sparks of Artificial General Intelligence: Early experiments with GPT-4
 - How does in-context learning work?
 A framework for understanding the differences from traditional supervised learning
 - Why can GPT learn in-context?
 Language Model Secretly Perform Gradient Descent as Meta-Optimizers